Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Linear and non-linear evolution

 \subsection{Subgalactic scale}

-The subgalactic scale Jeans mass (eq. (\ref{eq:jeansmass})) implies our MDM models have smaller number of subhalos and hence possibly resolve the missing satellite problem.
-We compare the cumulative maximum circular velocity functions (CVFs) of our simulated halos with the observed CVF in figure \ref{fig:cvf}.
-We use \verb|SUBFIND| \cite{Springel2001} to locate subhalos.
+The subgalactic scale Jeans mass (eq.\,(\ref{eq:jeansmass})) and the smaller number of low mass halos (figure\,\ref{fig:mf}) imply that the MDM models have smaller numbers of subhalos and hence possibly resolve the missing satellite problem.
+We compare the cumulative maximum circular velocity functions (CVFs) of our simulated halos with those observed in figure\,\ref{fig:cvf}.